 Ghost/Phantom broke my love drama binge 360 degrees and I was left dumbstruck and on a cliff hanging state all throughout the series.
 I was like in a trampoline were I was bouncing up and down without the rush hitting the bottom level.
 Ghost/Phantom will hold your interest in a very gripping fashion.
 The cunning power plays and counter measures were ever present to the story as it progressed.
-The brilliantly done ending emancipated the withheld secrets that were carefully and nifty hidden so as to achieve a closure befitting of this cyber world investigating drama classic.
-Be prepared to be stimulated and trust me there will be no give-aways here… so you cannot defocus less you will be lost to the story.
+The brilliantly done ending emancipated the withheld secrets that were carefully and niftily hidden to achieve a closure befitting of this cyber world investigating drama classic.
+Be prepared to be stimulated and trust me there will be no give-aways here… so you cannot defocus less you will be lost in the story.

 The race on who gets to maneuver efficiently the power of the computers will earn the opposing team an instant digital karma so all the while, the villains and heroes have worked double time to raise the bar in outwitting one another.
 If you want a breather from rom-coms, this cyber-crime drama should be on your list.
-The dexterous cast and perceptive plot will take you all the way to an exciting oblivion where you will feel like you are also part of this buffed cyberspace police officers.
+The dexterous cast and perceptive plot will take you all the way to an exciting oblivion where you will feel like you are also part of this amazing team of cyberspace police officers.

 Queen In Hyun’s Man (2012)